lsst-dm/dmtn-056/index.rst

   The ordering matters, such that identical :ref:`DatasetRefs <DatasetRef>` override, with those earlier in the list remaining.
 ``export(CollectionTag) -> str``
-  Export contents of :ref:`Database` for a given :ref:`CollectionTag` in a text format that can be imported into a different database.
+  Export contents of :ref:`Registry` for a given :ref:`CollectionTag` in a text format that can be imported into a different database.

   .. todo::